The Science Case for Building a Band 1 Receiver Suite for ALMA: A Broad Range of Science Cases

 \subsubsection{The Molecular Gas Content of Star-Forming Galaxies at $z \sim 2$}

-While \loj CO line emission has only been detected in a few high-redshift objects, \hij CO line emission has been detected in more than sixty sources, most of which are classified as either submm/mm galaxies (SMGs) or far-infrared (FIR) luminous QSOs (see Solomon \& Vanden~Bout 2005 for a review).
-Most of these studies have been conducted with sensitive interferometers and single-dish facilities operating in the 3~mm band (ALMA Band 3), which is sensitive to higher-J CO line transitions at high redshift, as is illustrated in Figure~\ref{fig:red2}.
+While \loj CO line emission has only been detected in a few high-redshift objects, \hij CO line emission has been detected in more than sixty sources, most of which are classified as either submillimeter galaxies (SMGs) or far-infrared (FIR) luminous QSOs (see Carilli et al.\ 2011 for a review).
+Most of these studies have been conducted with sensitive interferometers and single-dish facilities operating in the 3~mm band (i.e., ALMA Band 3), which is sensitive to higher-J CO line transitions at high redshift, as is illustrated in Figure~\ref{fig:red2}.
 These lines generally trace warmer and denser gas, and so previous data may have led to a bias in our understanding of the molecular gas properties of high-redshift galaxies (e.g., Papadopoulos \& Ivison 2002).
-The addition of 31--45~GHz Band 1 receivers on ALMA would open up the possibility of studying the cold gas traced by the \loj transitions ({J}=2--1/1--0) in galaxies from moderate redshifts ($z \sim 1.5$) to those which existed when the Universe was reionized sometime before $z \ga 6$.
+The addition of 35-50~GHz Band 1 receivers on ALMA will open up the possibility of studying the cold gas traced by the \loj transitions ({J}=2--1/1--0) in galaxies from moderate redshifts ($z \approx 1.3$) to those which existed when the Universe was reionized sometime before $z \ga 6$.